butter-network/butter/docs/pres/pres.md

 ### Introducing the problems

 - **Peer discovery** (cold start problem)
+- **Known host management** (allowing everyone to contribute while still maintaining functionality)
 - **NAT traversal** (not really a focus currently)
-- **Known host management** (allowing everyone to contribute while still maintaining functionality)
 - Overlay network for persistent information
     - Fault-tolerant **storage** (high availability)
     - **Information retrieval** (IR)

 Note:
-The key problems when designing decentralised unstructured peer-to-peer architecture systems...
+- The key problems when designing decentralised unstructured peer-to-peer architecture systems...
+- Can I ask, if you are familiar with the problems - I'm happy to quickly explain if necessary...

 ---
 ### Butter's approach